CannSahin/cansahin-seesaw-simulation/README.md

 You can play the simulation directly here: [https://cannsahin.github.io/cansahin-seesaw-simulation/](https://cannsahin.github.io/cansahin-seesaw-simulation/)
 Or you can download the project and open the `index.html` file in any browser.
+You can watch the technical walkthrough of the project here:https://youtu.be/hyMJxbb1btw

 ## 🕹️ How to Use